softdev15/slate/source/index.html.md

 --------------------------d74496d66958873e--
 ```

 You can upload new documents by making a `POST` request to `https://developer.shipamax-api.com/api/v1/DocumentContainers/upload`.
-These requests require  a `customId` parameter, which is your identifier for this document.
+These requests require  a `customId` query string parameter, which is your identifier for this document.
 This is the ID that you will use to retrieve the processed document in the future.
 The ID does *not* need to be unique across your company, but re-using an ID will lead to all documents that share that ID being retrieved when you call the `query` endpoint.

 The body of the upload request should be a `multipart/form-data` encoded form including at least one file.